 Faculty & Staff

-The department prides itself with its 44 faculty members―particularly 3 Professors Emeritae, 34 members of various ranks, and 7 lecturers―who specialize on varying geographies, periods, and perspectives in art history, art theory and aesthetics, art criticism, art management, and curatorial studies.
+The department prides itself with its 46 teaching personnel―particularly 2 Professors Emeritae, 35 faculty members of various ranks, 8 lecturers, and a professorial fellow―who specialize on varying geographies, periods, and perspectives in art history, art theory and aesthetics, art criticism, art management, and curatorial studies.

 Find out more about each faculty member here.